Periodic Residual Learning for Crowd Flow Forecasting: Introduction

-Another key characteristic in citywide crowd flow is periodicity \cite{zhang2016dnn,zhang2017deep}.
+Another key characteristic in citywide crowd flow is periodicity~\cite{zhang2016dnn,yuan2017pred, shi2018discovering}.
 As can be observed from Fig.~\ref{fig:flow_illustration}, crowd flow data show periodic patterns, e.g., daily and weekly.
-For instance, on the daily scale, the volume in the grid follows a similar trend that increases during the morning and decreases during the night; on the weekly scale, the flow pattern repeats every week (see the red and yellow line).
-Existing works on presenting such periodic patterns can be grouped into two categories: 1) implicit methods feed the recent, daily, and weekly data into different branches~\cite{zhang2017deep, ST-3DNet} or concatenate these multi-scale time intervals as different channels for the network to process~\cite{lin2019deepstn+, liang2020revisiting}; 2) explicit approaches, such as Periodic-CRN~\cite{zonoozi2018periodic} and STDN~\cite{yao2019revisiting}, explicitly model the periodicity by looping back the recurrent hidden states or calculate the similarity of ST representations.
-However, they inevitably induce extra parameters and computational overheads.
+For instance, on the daily scale, the volume in the \revise{region} follows a similar trend that increases during the morning and decreases during the night; on the weekly scale, the flow pattern trends to repeat every week (see the red and yellow line).
+Existing works on \revise{representing} such periodic patterns can be summarized in Fig.~\ref{fig:graphical} (a).
+In detail, the multi-scale time intervals, such as the recent segment, daily segments, and/or weekly segments, are fed into the network for periodic learning.
+These models can be grouped into two categories - \revise{\emph{feature-based} and \emph{architecture-based} models}.
+As shown in Fig.~\ref{fig:periodic} (a), the feature-based models view the multi-scale observations as different features and concatenate them as a tensor~\cite{lin2019deepstn+, liang2020revisiting} for the network to process.
+However, the periodic information is mixed in the early stage, while being eliminated as the network depth increases.
+To tackle this issue, the architecture-based models represent the periodicity more naturally via some extra periodic strategies (see Fig.~\ref{fig:periodic} (b)).
+For example, DeepST~\cite{zhang2016dnn} introduces different branches to capture the periodicity; Periodic-CRN~\cite{zonoozi2018periodic} designs a loop-back mechanism to integrate the recurrent periodic representations; STDN~\cite{yao2019revisiting} utilizes the attention mechanism to calculate the similarity of ST representations between multi-scale segments.
+However, these architectures inevitably induce high computational overheads and extra parameters, which may be prohibitive in large-scale crowd flow forecasting tasks.
+Considering these facts, one may ask: \textit{can we address the periodic pattern in a more efficient manner?}